Skip to main content

 StandardStatus

-PDPL (UAE Personal Data Protection Law)Documented; PII inventory + DPA + automated right-to-access + erasure paths all live
+PDPL (UAE Personal Data Protection Law)Designed to support PDPL obligations: PII inventory + DPA template + automated right-to-access + erasure paths are all live.
+Not a certification (PDPL has no certification scheme); the DPA template requires counsel review before signing

-HIPAAPer-customer engagement (BAAs with all PHI-touching vendors).
-Clinic vertical pack ships with safety guards (forbidden_phrases='diagnose') but full HIPAA is not turn-key
+HIPAANot turn-key; available only via per-customer engagement (BAAs with all PHI-touching vendors).
+The clinic vertical pack ships with safety guards (forbidden_phrases='diagnose') but a HIPAA-grade workflow requires a separate engagement

 For the formal documents (DPA template, PII inventory excerpt for buyer DD, SLO commitments), see Compliance.